 While not entirely a series focused on finance, The Minimalists: Less Is Now still offers worthwhile insight into how we should relate to money and material possessions.
 In this series, two men embraced minimalism in order to live a more fulfilling and purposeful life.

-The series follows Joshua Fields Millburn and Ryan Nicodemus, who have built successful careers and lifestyles around the philosophy of minimalism.
-The two men share their stories and explain how they came to adopt this way of life.
+The show follows Joshua Fields Millburn and Ryan Nicodemus, who built successful careers around minimalism.
+They share their stories and explain how they adopted this lifestyle.
 The series is interwoven with interviews from a variety of experts and everyday people who offer insights and tips on how to live a more minimalist lifestyle.

 There are a few key financial lessons that can be learned from The Minimalists, such as being more mindful of our spending and buying items we only truly need, and living below our means rather than relying on debt.